KubaGamingYT/Scripting-in-SF/SF.md

 - Worldlevel is an function to make the game know what WorldLevels are used in the script
 ```
-WorldLevel wlCity("Lego_City"); // Make the game know that code is executing in LEGO_CITY
+WorldLevel wlCity("Lego_City"); // If you're using something that mentions wlCity you need to use that.
+It's an function, so you use it on the top

 while(!wlCity.IsLoaded()){}; // Use this in actions
 if(wlCity.IsLoaded()){}; // Use this in conditions